linode/docs/docs/products/tools/marketplace/guides/peppermint/index.md

 ![Peppermint login screen](peppermint.png)

-The default credentials to login to your Peppermint Peppermint Ticket Management Panel are:
+The default credentials to login to your Peppermint Ticket Management Panel are:

     email: admin@admin.com
     password: 1234